Link Search Menu Expand Document

 /internal/delete-reward-method DELETE Delete reward method

-All endpoints require admin authentication with write access to the chain.
+All internal endpoints require admin authentication with write access to the chain.